-- Bore and Stroke must remain as per the standard machine. - Original OEM cylinder head, pistons, valves, cylinders may be modified, polished or lightened.
-Gas flow modifications normally associated with individual tuning is permitted. - Compression ratio of the engine may be changed.
-Capacity must not exceed 650cc. - Pistons may be replaced. - Conrods may be modified or replaced but the material must remain as homologated and the rods must be the same weight or heavier than standard. - Crankshaft must remain as homologated, no polishing, lightening or surface treatments may be added. - Camshaft timing may be changed by the slotting of cam sprockets.
+- Bore and Stroke must remain as per the standard machine. - Original OEM cylinder head, pistons, cylinders may be modified, polished or lightened.
+Gas flow modifications normally associated with individual tuning is permitted. - Valves may be modified or changed. - Compression ratio of the engine may be changed.
+Capacity must not exceed 650cc. - Pistons may be replaced. - Connecting rods may be modified or replaced. - Crankshaft may be modified or changed but must be no lighter than that used on the standard machine. - Camshaft timing may be changed by the slotting of cam sprockets.
 Cam lift and dwell is free.
 The thermostat may be removed from the housing to aid cooling, if required.

-9. Ignition/Fuel System/Throttle Bodies
+9. Ignition/Fuel System and Throttle Bodies